kyma-project/kyma/tests/README.md

 Bundle the real e2e scenarios, such as **kubeless-integration** into one end-to-end subfolder.
 This folder contains one test project which executes all end-to-end tests divided into different packages by scenarios.

 ## Development

+Follow [this](https://github.com/kyma-project/kyma/blob/master/resources/README.md#development) development guide when you add a new component to the `kyma` repository.